Centrobill/php-sdk-v1/README.md

         ...
     }

-Next install package by running:
+Next, install the package by running:

     composer require centrobill/php-sdk-v1

-The package will be installed under vendor folder
+The package will be installed under the **vendor** folder.

-## Using package
+## Package usage

-To view different usages of API endpoints please refer to **example** folder
+To view different usages of API endpoints, please refer to the **example** folder.

 ## Contact
-In case you are missing some crucial information about your account please contact our Sales or Account manager in Centrobill:
+In case you are missing some crucial information about your account, please contact our Sales or Account manager at Centrobill: https://centrobill.com

-https://centrobill.com